 16. Do anything that involves bubble wrap.

-18. Blow up some balloons, toss 'em in the air, and don't let them touch the ground.
+18. Blow up some balloons, toss 'em in the air, and don't let them touch the ground, or grab some paddles for balloon tennis.

 19. Learn to code.